 Assessing the impacts of Offshore Wind Leasing Round 4 on the network of protected areas covering Europe’s most valuable species and habitats.

-Before awarding seabed rights through Offshore Wind Leasing Round 4, The Crown Estate will undertake a Plan-Level Habitats Regulations Assessment (HRA).
-This process requires us to assess the potential impacts of the projects identified through the Round 4 tender process (the “Round 4 plan”) on the network of protected areas covering the UK's most valuable species and habitats.
+The Crown Estate is currently conducting the Round 4 Plan-Level Habitats Regulations Assessment (HRA) to assess the potential impacts of the six projects identified through the Round 4 tender process (the “Round 4 plan”) on the network of protected areas covering the UK's most valuable species and habitats.
 It must be completed before awarding seabed rights.

 What is a Plan-Level Habitats Regulations Assessment?